Request a Demo Search

 The Girl Scouts organization provides programming and leadership training for girls in communities across the country and worldwide.

-Girl Scouts of Greater Los Angeles outlined a strategic plan for 2022-2023.
-On the online web page, the organization points out five strategic priorities.
-This helps interested readers get a quick overview of the organization’s most important plans before diving into the full report.
+Girl Scouts of Greater Los Angeles outlined a strategic plan for 2023-2025.
+The organization outlines five strategic priorities on the strategic plan webpage.
+This helps interested readers get a quick overview of the organization’s most important goals before diving into the full report.

 Habitat for Humanity’s mission is to provide affordable housing to families in need around the globe.